Kota Kinabalu: Leisure and conservation areas

-The panorama of Sabah Golf & Country Club.
+Panorama of Sabah Golf & Country Club.

 There are many leisure spots and conserved areas in and around Kota Kinabalu.
 Anjung Samudra (KK Waterfront) is a waterfront entertainment spot in the city centre which features restaurants, cafes, pubs, and a nightclub.
 The Royal Sabah Turf Club in Tanjung Aru hosts weekly horse racing events but has since closed and moved to Tambalang Race Course in Tuaran due to the expansion of Kota Kinabalu International Airport.
 The North Borneo Railway, which begins its journey from Tanjung Aru station, offers a scenic tour of the countryside in the West Coast Division and the Interior Division.
 The railway journey ends in the town of Tenom.
 Sutera Harbour Golf & Country Club near the city centre was built on reclaimed land.
 It features a golf and country club, a marina, and two hotels.

 Sunset at Tanjung Aru beach.
 Sulug Island can be seen on the left and Manukan Island on the right of the horizon.

 Tanjung Aru, located about 10 kilometres, 6 miles, from the city centre, is one of the beaches along the West Coast.
 Its name was derived from the casuarina trees (locally called Aru trees) that grow on the shoreline.
 The beach is 3 kilometres in length.
 The entrance car parking area to Tanjung Aru has increase in size as the previous building that were on the site have been demolished in 2017.
 In the vicinity of Tanjung Aru lies the Kinabalu Golf Club, Prince Philip Botanical Park, KK Yacht Club, and Shangri-La's Tanjung Aru Beach Resort.
 Prince Philip Park is freely accessible to the public, while the others need permission.
 This beach is known for its sunset views.

 Manukan Island boat ride from Kota Kinabalu.